amberstar/State/README.md

     -  return the updated store

 ## Automatic code generation setup.

+If you want to automaticly update the model code each time you build your project do the following.

 1. In your Xcode project, select `file > new > target`, and under OS X select other.
 Choose "External Build System" and click next.